Contingencyplana/storybook_archipelago/a0_0_sailing_mode/a1_1_shell_bazaar_minigame/taskmaps/milestones.md

 ## Playtesting

 - [x] Run all node tests and playtest flows
-- [ ] Refine based on feedback and test results
+- [x] Refine based on feedback and test results

 ## Integration

 - [x] Update portalmap and subtaskmap as needed
-- [ ] Link to worldmap and higher-level planning docs
+- [x] Link to worldmap and higher-level planning docs

 ## Notes

 - Playtest complete as of August 17, 2025.
 All nodes contract-compliant and tested.
 Ready for polish or expansion.
+- Linked to sailing_mode roadmap and stanza docs as of August 22, 2025.